SolveSpace: 3D modeling

 When sketching is complete, a 3D part can be extruded into a volumetric model for further modeling.
 An extruded model creates a group along a specified normal.
 Every group in SolveSpace encapsulates an action applied to the specified sketch created for every 3D operation, such as an extrusion, rotation, or translation.
 Created 3D models can also be further constrained with the basic tools mentioned above or combined with another one by Boolean operations.

 It is also possible to draw a workplane on a specific "surface" of another 3D model; the surface is usually indicated by two line segments joined by a point.

 Assembly

 In order to verify a newly modeled concept in SolveSpace, users can "link" all the components and constrain them at specific positions to check whether the virtual end-product meets the original concept's design and constraints.

 Libraries

 SolveSpace depends upon ANGLE, OpenGL Utility Library, zlib, libpng, libdxfrw, cairo, mimalloc, libsigc++ and some other C++ libraries, as well as freetype2, harfbuzz, and Pango for text rendering.
-Linux specific libraries include gtk-3, Gio, and X11.
+On Linux Solvespace uses gtk-3.